Nuevos Ministerios (Madrid Metro)

 Nuevos Ministerios /es/ is a major multimodal rail station on the Madrid Metro and the Cercanías Madrid commuter rail network.
 It is located beneath the Nuevos Ministerios (New Ministries) government complex and the AZCA financial centre at the junction of the Paseo de la Castellana and Joaquín Costa and Raimundo Fernández Villaverde streets in Madrid, Spain.
 It services the districts of Tetuán, Chamberí, and Chamartín.
-The station serves Metro Line 6, Line 8, and Line 10, as well as Cercanías Lines C-1, C-2, C-3, C-4, C-7, C-8, and C-10.
+The station serves Metro Line 6, Line 8, and Line 10, as well as Cercanías Lines C-2, C-3, C-4, C-7, C-8, and C-10.
 It is located in Metro fare zone A and Cercanías fare zone 0.